-- (b) appointed on terms and conditions specified in his or her instrument of appointment; and - (c) paid such remuneration and allowances as the Minister may determine. - (2) A person may be appointed as an official visitor to all prisons in the State. - (3) The Minister may appoint a Coordinator of the Official Visitors Scheme. - (3A) The Coordinator of the Official Visitors Scheme is to ensure that each prison is visited at least once a month by an official visitor and, for that purpose, may establish a system for the coordination of visits to prisons by official visitors. - (4) An official visitor is to - (a) visit, either alone or with another visitor, any prison once a month or at any other time; and - (b) inquire into the treatment, behaviour and conditions of the prisoners and detainees in that prison; and - (c) receive and investigate any complaint of a prisoner or detainee. - (5) While an official visitor is visiting a prison, the official visitor is not to directly interfere with, or give instructions with regard to, the management or disciplining of a correctional officer, a prisoner or detainee or a State Service corrections employee.
+- (b) appointed on terms and conditions specified in his or her instrument of appointment; and - (c) paid such remuneration and allowances as the Minister may determine. - (2) A person may be appointed as an official visitor to all prisons in the State. - (3) The Minister may appoint a Coordinator of the Official Visitors Scheme. - (3A) The Coordinator of the Official Visitors Scheme is to ensure that each prison is visited at least once a month by an official visitor and, for that purpose, may establish a system for the coordination of visits to prisons by official visitors. - (4) An official visitor is to - (a) visit, either alone or with another visitor, any prison once a month or at any other time; and - (b) inquire into the treatment, behaviour and conditions of the prisoners and detainees in that prison; and - (c) receive and investigate any complaint of a prisoner or detainee. - (5) While an official visitor is visiting a prison, the official visitor is not to directly interfere with, or give instructions with regard to, the management or disciplining of a correctional officer, a

-- (6) An official visitor may report to the Director or Minister on - (a) the management or disciplining of a prisoner or detainee, or the conduct of correctional officers or State Service corrections employees, at a prison visited by the official visitor; or - (b) any matter relating to the treatment or condition of prisoners or detainees at that prison; or - (c) the state of the prison. - (7) The Coordinator of the Official Visitors Scheme, as soon as practicable after 31 December in each year, is to give the Minister a report - - (a) on the inquiries or investigations made under subsection (4); and - (b) on the visits to prisons by official visitors; and - (c) on the activities of official visitors at prisons - in that year.
+- prisoner or detainee or a State Service corrections employee. - (6) An official visitor may report to the Director or Minister on - (a) the management or disciplining of a prisoner or detainee, or the conduct of correctional officers or State Service corrections employees, at a prison visited by the official visitor; or - (b) any matter relating to the treatment or condition of prisoners or detainees at that prison; or - (c) the state of the prison. - (7) The Coordinator of the Official Visitors Scheme, as soon as practicable after 31 December in each year, is to give the Minister a report - (a) on the inquiries or investigations made under subsection (4); and - (b) on the visits to prisons by official visitors; and - (c) on the activities of official visitors at prisons - in that year.

-(7A) The Minister may, at any time, request the Coordinator of the Official Visitors Scheme to give the Minister a report - s.
-11 Part 3 - I Establishment and controlof prisons (a) on the inquiries or investigations made under subsection (4); or (b) on the visits to prisons by official visitors; or (c) on the activities of official visitors at prisons; or (d) on any other matter relating to official visits that the Minister requires.
-(8) correc rrectional officer and a State Service tions employee is to give full assistance poperation to an official visitor.
-11. Visit s by juo dges, magistrates, &c.
-(1) • f the following persons may visit a prison reasonable time: (a) a judge; (b) a magistrate; (c) the Ombudsman or an officer of the Ombudsman; (ca) the Custodial Inspector or an officer of the Inspector; (d) a person authorised in writing by the Minister.
-(2) A co rrectional officer and a State Service
+(7A) The Minister may, at any time, request the Coordinator of the Official Visitors Scheme to give the Minister a report -

+- (a) on the inquiries or investigations made under subsection (4); or - (b) on the visits to prisons by official visitors; or - (c) on the activities of official visitors at prisons; or - (d) on any other matter relating to official visits that the Minister requires. - (8) A correctional officer and a State Service corrections employee is to give full assistance and cooperation to an official visitor.

+11. Visits by judges, magistrates, &c.

-(2) A correctional officer and a State Service corrections employee must give full assistance to a person referred to in subsection (1).
+- (1) Any of the following persons may visit a prison at any reasonable time: - (a) a judge; - (b) a magistrate; - (c) the Ombudsman or an officer of the Ombudsman; - (ca) the Custodial Inspector or an officer of the Inspector; - (d) a person authorised in writing by the Minister. - (2) A correctional officer and a State Service corrections employee must give full assistance to a person referred to in subsection (1).